Juvenal’s Duskywing

 Erynnis juvenalis

 Juvenal’s Duskywing is a very common butterfly throughout Wisconsin.
-When I first became acquainted with this species, I watched males perch on the tips of dead shrubs or dried up forbs, and then regularly take an erratic flight up or down the trail, one to four feet above the ground, sometimes out of site, but many times returning to nearly the same spot.
-Often some other butterfly was the distraction, but it appeared not to be necessary.
-Invariably, when I tried to get close for a photo, they would take off but not land back on the same perch, until I went to their new perch, whence they would return to their old one!
-Either I have lost patience to observe this behavior, or have just not paid attention, because I haven’t seen this in Juvenal’s since then.
-I have witnessed a similar behavior in a Wild Indigo Duskywing/Columbine Duskywing
+When I first became acquainted with this species, I watched males perch on the tips of dead shrubs or dried up forbs, and then regularly take an erratic flight up or down the trail, one to four feet above the ground, sometimes out of sight, but many times returning to nearly the same spot.
+Often some other butterfly was the distraction, but that appeared not to be necessary.
+Invariably, when I tried to get close for a photograph, they would take off but not land back on the same perch, until I went to their new perch, when they would return to their previous one!
+I have witnessed a similar behavior in a Wild Indigo Duskywing/Columbine Duskywing.

 Weekly sightings for Juvenal’s Duskywing